Healthy Homes Assessment Lochain

 Lochain Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is required to all Lochain and New Zealand rental houses where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is mandatory for all Lochain and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate conformance with the Healthy Homes Standard that apply or will be in force to their rental properties.
+• Property managers and landlords are required to keep records to demonstrate the compliance with the Healthy Homes Standard that apply or will be in force to their rental properties.

-• Property managers and private landlords have to ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a new, renewed , or altered lease.
+• Property managers and private landlords must ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.

-• All boarder households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes